 Michael Peters, VP of E-Commerce Operations of TB12

-With real-time visibility into your orders from the ShipBob dashboard and automated order tracking, you can keep customers up-to-date and also easily access order management metrics and fulfillment performance.
+With real-time visibility into your orders from the ShipBob dashboard and automated order processing, you can keep customers up-to-date and also easily access order management metrics and fulfillment performance.

 “ShipBob’s technology provides immediate visibility into inventory and the flexibility to quickly correct and edit customer errors post-order.
 We also don’t have to worry about fulfilling large volumes of orders on time, all at once, or by ourselves.”